Sciatica Pain Relief with Physiotherapy – Best Treatment at Physio Climb Physiotherapy Noida Sec 105

 Sciatica symptoms vary depending on the severity and nerve involvement.
 Common complaints include:

-– Pain radiating from buttock to leg
+– Pain radiating from the buttocks to the leg

 – Tingling or pins-and-needles sensation

-– Numbness in leg or foot
+– Numbness in the leg or foot

-– Weakness in ankle or toes
+– Weakness in the ankle or toes

 – Pain worsens while sitting or bending